nyjc-computing/nanyang-system-developers/MEMBERS.md

 # NYSD members

-Membership list as of 15 Mar, 2025.
+Member9ship list as of 15 Mar, 2025.

 ## Leaders